Home - Italian - Creamy Tomato Penne alla Vodka

 Vodka melds with the cream and tomato in the sauce, but the alcohol dissipates during the cooking process, leaving behind a subtle flavor.

 In theory, infused vodkas such as red pepper or herb vodkas will add more flavor to pasta sauces.
 But, does vodka sauce really need vodka to taste really delicious?
 The answer is no!
-One reason I created this recipe is that at some point we started using gin as our “house” spirit instead of plain, neutral-tasting vodka.
+Once I created this recipe, at at some point we started using gin as our “house” spirit instead of plain, neutral-tasting vodka.
+Having gin on hand led to experimenting.
+Sure enough, I found gin works just as well to make a classic “vodka” pasta sauce.

 Photo of a bowl and a fork with a serving of penne alla vodka, including a glass of red wine, rosemary sprigs and crushed chili pepper on the side.